|

 That is, the density of these masterpieces of visual art is higher than

 that of a written text of the same area.
-The book is excellent.
-Its structure, its composition, organization

 of spreads - their compositions - are the work of genius.
 It is a tragic